Don’t be tempted by the Solidoodle Original’s low price: it’s more trouble than it’s worth.

 The Solidoodle Original has a fairly standard, cubic design.
-You might expect it to feature an enclosed build area, but that’s not the case, unfortunately.
+You may expect it to feature an enclosed build area, but that’s not the case, unfortunately.
 At the very least, it boasts a build platform far bigger than many comparable printers, at 10” cubed.
 Honestly, most of the things you’ll print will be smaller than this, and you can always connect multiple prints if needed.

 We were particularly impressed by the heated build plate.
 This is something that’s pretty uncommon in entry-level 3D printers.
-This means you’ll spend less time prying your models from the plate itself, and also reduces your running costs since you don’t have to buy adhesive tapes such as BuildTak.
+This means you’ll spend less time prying your models from the plate itself, and also decreases your running costs since you don’t have to buy adhesive tapes such as BuildTak.

 You’ve got to admit, though: the Solidoodle Original isn’t pretty.
 It’s a standard metal color, and there’s exposed wiring all over the place.
-This can be somewhat solved with tape and cable ties, but really, you’d expect better, even from a budget printer.
+This can be somewhat resolved with tape and cable ties, but really, you’d expect better, even from a budget printer.

 This model produces alright, if unexceptional prints.
-On the other hand, if you try to print straight out of the box, you’ll find that your models look frankly terrible.
+On the other hand, if you try to print straight out of the box, you’ll find that your models look terrible.
 There’s a fair amount of configuration needed in order to create anything even halfway decent.
 Usually, we find that low-cost 3D printers have a higher time cost, and the Solidoodle Original is no exception.

 It’s worth nothing that you’re limited to ABS, too.
 Almost every 3D printer we’ve seen supports PLA filament but that’s simply not the case here.
 This leads to a secondary complaint: unless you make or buy an enclosure, this model’s open design make it difficult to maintain a consistent temperature, something ABS is heavily reliant on.

 The image above shows the same model printed by a Solidoodle Original (left) and a Prusa i3.
-That said, it while it shows a vastly superior model from the Solidoodle, a properly configured i3 beats it in almost every way.
+That said, while it shows a vastly superior model from the Solidoodle, a properly configured i3 beats it in almost every way.